fbpx

 Strengthening Your Personal Relationship with God

-Love isn’t curated by mere words.
+Love isn’t built on empty words.

-“I’m reading my bible.
-I’m studying the word.
-I’m going to church.”
-I would think to myself.
-“Where am I missing it?”
-Well, I think it’s where we all can miss it.
-We are not just learning beings.
-Our goal isn’t just to acquire more knowledge about God but to take what we know about Him and integrate that into our lives.
+I’m reading my Bible, studying the Word, and going to church,” I’d think to myself.
+Where am I missing it?”
+Well, I believe it’s a common struggle.
+We aren’t supposed to retain information or take in as much as we do now.
+Our aim isn’t merely to accumulate knowledge about God but to integrate what we know about Him into our lives.

-Strategies for Nurturing Your Relationship with God
+Ways to Nurture Your Relationship with God

 Practice Regular Prayer and Reflection